chaneth8/Ethan-s-Tech-Writing-Portfolio/readme.md

 # Technical Writing Portfolio

-My technical writing portfolio, written using HTML, CSS and Javascript.
+My technical writing portfolio, written using HTML and CSS.
 Feel free to use it as a template for your own portfolio!

 ## Special Thanks To Sylwia Vargas!